-For information about OCD and related disorders, we highly recommend the International OCD Foundation (IOCDF).
+For information about OCD and related disorders, I highly recommend the International OCD Foundation (IOCDF).
 Their website and conferences are excellent; the IOCDF Newsletter, free with membership, is strongly recommended.
 Membership in IOCDF is a very good value and highly recommended.

 The IOCDF website lists many excellent books on OCD and OCD spectrum disorders.
 You can support the IOCDF by going there first, and choosing a book from their list -- this will take you to Amazon.com to fulfill your order.